INNOVINATI/microwler/docs/getting-started.md

 ```
 Without any further configuration, the crawler will try to visit every qualified link it can find and download
 every page's content.
 For more advanced scenarios, check out the rest of this documentation.

+> Note: If you're planning on using the webservice, you should use the CLI
+as recommended above.